Implementation guide

 S5 Digital Recordkeeping Standard 2010

-AS/NZS ISO 13028: 2012, Information and documentation – Implementation Guidelines for digitization of records
+AS/NZS ISO 13028: 2012, Information and documentation – Implementation Guidelines for digitization of records.

 Further requirements for local authorities and approved repositories

-Local authorities and approved repositories must follow:
+Local authorities and approved repositories must follow the:

-How to implement the standard
+How to implement the Standard

-Principle 1: Organisations are responsible for managing their information and records
+Principle 1 — Organisations are responsible for managing their information and records.

-Principle 2: Information and records management supports business
+Principle 2 — Information and records management supports business.

-Principle 1: Organisations are responsible for managing information and records
+Principle 1 - Organisations are responsible for managing information and records

 develop strategies and policies to direct how information and records will be managed